 However, sometimes your backup solution may stop working without you even noticing.

 Once in a while, you need to manually run your backup plugin to create a complete backup of your website.
 After running the backup, check that your backup files are properly stored at the remote location of your choice, such as Dropbox or Google Drive.

 3. Check and Update All WordPress Files

 WordPress comes with a built-in system to manage updates for WordPress core, plugins, and themes.
 You should always update WordPress to use the latest version, as well as keep all your plugins and themes updated.

 With that said, there are some situations when you may miss an update.
 For example, when a premium plugin or theme’s license expires, it may fail to check for an update.

-Go to the WordPress Updates page to manually check for updates.
+You can go to the WordPress Updates page to manually check for updates.
 Review all your installed plugins and themes to make sure that they are running the latest version.
-If they’re not, then make sure to document a reason why you’re choosing not to update.
+If they are not, then make sure to document a reason why you are choosing not to update.